pmatatias/robobo/qa_robocall/qa_prompt.md

 ### 5. Efisiensi & Kejelasan (Total: 15%)
 13. **Bahasa jelas, tidak bertele-tele** — 5%
 14. **On Hold ≤ 2 menit, memberikan informasi bila perlu hold lebih lama** — 5%
+   - *Use the timing information to determine the duration of any hold period.
+If the agent's response is delayed by more than 2 minutes (120 seconds) after the previous turn, check if the agent provided appropriate information about the hold.*
 15. **Menawarkan bantuan lain** — 5%

 ### 6. Closing (Total: 5%)